Reintjuu/PdfBatchSign/README.md

 $ PdfBatchSign.exe -p C:\Pdfs -s C:\signature.png -n output -d 20-6-2019 -u 2 -i 100,200 -j 200,150 -h 20 -v
 ```

+## Command builder
+For additional convenience, a command builder has been added.
+Just open the `CommandBuilder.bat` file.
+This script asks questions based on the tool's input and eventually executes the command.

 ## More options
 ```bash
 PdfBatchSign.exe --help